-MD/MPH
+4-Year MD/MPH

 The curriculum is integrated into the regular MD track so that combined degree students complete their MD requirements in the same sequence as their traditional MD colleagues.
 Students take their required MPH courses on Tuesday afternoons during their first two years.
-In the summer between the first and second year students complete a 200 hour field experience.
+In the summer between the first and second-year students complete a 200-hour field experience.
 In the following third and fourth years they spend late winter/early spring of each year taking elective courses as well as remaining required courses.
 Several students take an additional year to undertake independent research projects or study abroad.

 Applicants for the MD/MPH apply to the School of Medicine in the same manner as all other applicants and additionally submit a separate combined degree program application.
 The online combined degree program application is accessible with the online secondary application on the Tufts School of Medicine secondary application web site.
 Applications for the MPH program will be reviewed only after admission to the Medical School.

-Applications to the MPH portion of the MD/MPH program may be done via the Tufts MD secondary application at any time from when an applicant first fills out that application up until the end of July, just before the MD program starts.
+Applications to the MPH portion of the MD/MPH program may be done via the Tufts MD secondary application at any time from when an applicant first fills out that application up until the middle of July, just before the MD program starts.
 The secondary application deadline is January 15, but students may return to the combined degree application after the MD application has been submitted.
 The structure of the program precludes students from joining the program after it starts.

 Applying early has the advantage of assuring a seat in the MPH should a student get accepted and choose the Tufts MD program.
 Although we accept MPH applications until just before the program starts, it is on a space-available basis.
 Most years the numbers work out well and everyone who gets in and wants the MPH can matriculate, but we have had years when not all students could be accommodated.
 Also, late applicants are likely to be placed on a waiting list pending decisions made by students admitted earlier, and so an early application can reduce uncertainty about acceptance to the MPH at a time when an accepted MD student is deciding whether to attend Tufts or another school.